Yozer/tax-calculations/README.md

-# calculators for mintos, etoro, binance
+# calculators for mintos, etoro, binance, coinbase pro, kraken
 Open relevant folder for more info